formsbyair/Documentation/docs/index.md

 title: Documentation
 ---

-This is the FormsByAir documentation portal containing information for administrators and developers.
+This is the FormsByAir documentation portal containing technical information for administrators and developers.

 ### Getting Started